chrultrabook/docs/src/docs/firmware/ti50-ap-ro.md

 4. If that command has any output, your device has a Ti50.
 If you get no output or an error, your device either has a Cr50 or no GSC at all.

 ## Step 2: Disable RO verification.
 1. Unlock the GSC by running `gsctool -a -o`.
-TODO: explain the unlocking process better (make a GSC unlocking page)
 2. Run `gsctool -a -I AllowUnverifiedRo:always`.
 3. Press the power button when prompted.